MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 The MapR distribution also supports Kerberos authentication, but most MapR installations use that distribution’s *wire-level security* feature.
 See the [MapR Security Guide](http://doc.mapr.com/display/MapR/Security+Guide) for details.

-## Installing Microsoft R Services on a Cluster
+## Installing Microsoft R Server on a Cluster

-It is highly recommended that you install Microsoft R Services as root on each node of your Hadoop cluster.
+It is highly recommended that you install Microsoft R Server as root on each node of your Hadoop cluster.
 This ensures that all users will have access to it by default.
 Non-root installs are supported, but require that the path to the R executable files be added to each user’s path.

 If you are installing on a Cloudera Manager system using a parcel install, skip to Section 3.6, Installing on a Cloudera Manager System Using a Cloudera Manager Parcel.

 ### Standard Command Line Install

-For most users, installing on the cluster means simply running the standard Microsoft R Services installers on each node of the cluster:
+For most users, installing on the cluster means simply running the standard Microsoft R Server installers on each node of the cluster:

 1. Log in as root or a user with sudo privileges.
 If the latter, precede commands requiring root privileges with sudo.
 2. Make sure the system repositories are up to date prior to installing Microsoft R Open for Microsoft R Server: